Isla de los Estados: History

 Prior to European arrival, the island was visited by the Yamana people, who inhabited the islands south of Isla Grande de Tierra del Fuego.

-The first European to encounter the island was the Spanish naval captain Francisco de Hoces, when in 1526 the ship San Lesmes, from the Spanish expedition of Loaísa, separated from the rest in a storm, being displaced to the south parallel 55, becoming the discoverer of the great island east of Tierra del Fuego, which would later be called the Island of the States or Staten Island.
+The first Europeans to encounter the island were the Spanish naval captain Francisco de Hoces and his crew in 1526.
+His ship, the San Lesmes, was part of the Spanish Loaísa expedition to the Pacific Ocean.
+The ship found the island after it had become separated from the rest of the fleet in a storm.

 Almost a century after the Spaniards, the Dutch explorers Jacob le Maire and Willem Schouten passed the island on 25 December 1615, naming it Staten Landt.
 Le Maire and Schouten sailed their ship, Eendracht, through a route south of the Straits of Magellan, a route now called the Le Maire Strait.
 To his left Le Maire noted the land mass which he called Staten Landt; he theorized it was perhaps a portion of the great 'Southern Continent.'
 (The first European name for New Zealand was Staten Landt, the name given to it by the Dutch explorer Abel Tasman, who in 1642 became the first European to see the islands.
 Tasman also assumed it was part of the 'Southern Continent' later known as Antarctica.)

 The Dutch expedition to Valdivia of 1643 intended to sail through Le Maire Strait but strong winds made it instead drift south and east.
 The small fleet led by Hendrik Brouwer managed to enter the Pacific Ocean sailing south of the island disproving earlier beliefs that it was part of Terra Australis.

-No Europeans are known to have settled on the island for more than 200 years.
-In 1862 Argentine pilot Luis Piedrabuena established a shelter near Port Cook, and built a small seal oil extraction facility on the island.

-On New Year's Day, 1775, Captain James Cook named what is now "Puerto Año Nuevo", "New Years Port".
-Seal hunters established a short-lived factory there (1786-1787), but abandoned it after Duke of York wrecked there on 11 September 1787 while bringing supplies.
+On New Year's Day, 1775, Captain James Cook named what is now "Puerto Año Nuevo", "New Year's Port".
+Seal hunters established a short-lived factory there (1786–1787), but abandoned it after the Duke of York wrecked there on 11 September 1787 while bringing supplies.